 Using social insights to further social good

-Accurate insights help Blackbaud customers make a big difference and a better world
+Accurate insights inside Blackbaud technologies make a big difference and a better world

-Nonprofit organizations begin with the aspiration of helping others.
+Nonprofit organizations begin with the aspiration to help others.
 Employees and volunteers work tirelessly, and sometimes thanklessly, to serve their communities.
-Using customer relationship management platforms and tools, Blackbaud became the world’s leading cloud software company powering social good — a tech business dedicated to the service of those who work to serve others.
+Using customer relationship management platforms and tools, Blackbaud became the world’s leading cloud software company powering social good and serving the nonprofit community.
+A tech business dedicated to the service of the those who work to serve others.
 And the individuals who work inside Blackbaud have adopted the same spirit.

-During the first four years of his tenure at Blackbaud, Ryan O’Keefe spent his time on the Professional Services team listening to how customers were using their products and services.
-With an expansive product offering, spanning fundraising and relationship management, financial management, marketing and engagement, payment services and more, Blackbaud provides the social good community with the tools they need to impact change.
-As O’Keefe learned from customers and heard their feedback, he decided to move into a role that could help them make the most of their Blackbaud technologies.
+During the first four years of his tenure at Blackbaud, Ryan O’Keefe spent his time on the professional services team listening to how customers were using their products and services.
+With an expansive product offering, including three CRMs, a cloud-based accounting system, and analytics software, Blackbaud provides the social good community with the tools they need to make change.
+As Ryan learned from customers and heard their feedback, he decided to move into a role that could help them make the most of their Blackbaud technologies.

-“I moved over to the product side so I could effectively build cool products and continue improving our solutions to create better experiences for our clients,” said O’Keefe.
+“I moved over to the product side so I could effectively build cool products and be an advocate for customers who needed our products to do more for them,” said Ryan.
+“After hearing the same sort of challenges from different customers, I wanted to help improve our product functionality and continue improving our solutions to create better experiences for our clients.”

-For the past two years, O’Keefe has served as a product manager at Blackbaud’s Austin, Texas office.
-Now, he is an agent of change within the organization and helps ensure that Blackbaud’s offerings are a big part of the operations they serve.
+For the past two years, Ryan has served as a Product Manager at a satellite office in Austin, Texas — around 1,300 miles west of the Charleston, South Carolina headquarters.
+In his current role, Ryan is an agent of change within the organization and ensuring Blackbaud’s offerings play a big part in the small operations they serve.

-“A lot of the challenges that we face are industry-wide.
-Many nonprofits are lean operations, stretched thin, have fewer employees, and are constantly trying to keep up with technology–which is really hard when you have multiple jobs and wear many hats,” said O’Keefe.
+“A lot of the challenges that we face are industry-wide, so nonprofits are at its core a very small group and they usually have staffs that are smaller than your normal for profit size.
+They are stretched thin, they don’t have as many people and more importantly, they are constantly trying to keep up with technology and it’s really hard when you have multiple jobs and wear many hats,” said O’Keefe.

-Seeing Blackbaud as a key partner for these smaller outfits, O’Keefe and his team work to make things easier for their clients— so their clients are able to focus on the mission of their organization.
+Seeing Blackbaud as an employee for these smaller outfits, Ryan and his team spend their days at Blackbaud working to make things easier for their clients— and their clients are able to focus on the mission of their organization.
 As with many nonprofits, budget plays a huge factor in how they are able to allocate money and get the most ROI with the least amount of spend.

-When Blackbaud acquired Attentive.ly, they inherited a relationship with identity resolution leader FullContact, which provides the ability to match email addresses to social data.
-Blackbaud built upon the data FullContact provided, giving their users key insights into the supporters (e.g. social tags) that helped organizations create more powerful and engaging marketing campaigns.
-With the combined social insight capabilities of Attentively.ly and FullContact, Blackbaud’s clients could now identify, connect, and engage with people who believe in their mission and could help them further their cause.
+When Blackbaud acquired Attentively, they inherited the identity resolution provider, FullContact, and the ability to match email addresses to social data.
+Using identity resolution and social data, Blackbaud’s clients could now identify, connect, and engage with people who believe in their mission and could help them further their cause.

 Identifying and Activating Influential Individuals

 The lifeblood of any nonprofit is their database, and figuring out how to activate those within it is paramount to furthering their mission.
-Leaning into the opportunities to find people in their database requires some marketing savvy, and a recent report from the Nonprofits Source confirms that 66% of charities are worried they will miss out on opportunities for digital fundraising.
-O’Keefe and the team at Blackbaud understand their clients’ challenges and provide creative ways they can reach the people inside their database.
+Leaning into the opportunities to find people in their database requires some marketing savvy and a recent report from the Nonprofits Source confirms that 66% of charities are worried they will miss out on opportunities for digital fundraising.
+Ryan and the team at Blackbaud understand the limitations of their clients and provide creative ways they can reach the people inside their database.

-“Our clients are looking to provide value to the people in their donor base.
+“Our clients are looking to provide value to the people in their donorbase.
 They want to find donors with social reach or figure out which channels donors might be most active in.
-Combining our own data resources with FullContact, we [Blackbaud] can enable our customers to fill in the gaps of those unknown data points,” O’Keefe said.
+Using FullContact, we [Blackbaud] can fill in the gaps of those unknown data points,” O’Keefe said.

-“We’ve seen time and time again that organizations are finding gems with the social data that we provide, including the insights our relationship with FullContact generate.
-American Friends Service Committee used social insights to identify socially active individuals with big followings and wider reach.
+“We’ve seen time and time again that organizations are finding gems with the social data that FullContact provides.
+American Friends Service Committee, used social listening to identify socially active individuals with big followings and wider reach.
 They invited those individuals to participate in a Google Hangout and turned that Google Hangout into donations,” O’Keefe said.
-The nonprofit generated at least 74 different donations from a spur-of-the-moment conversation, that would not have been possible without FullContact.
+The nonprofit generated at least 74 different donations from a spur of the moment conversation that happened in real-time.

 Connecting an additional layer of social data to contacts within a CRM or database helps nonprofits understand who is likely to donate to a cause, noting past behavior as an example.
 They can also use this information to find motivated donors who can use their network for peer-to-peer fundraising strategies.